Raspberry Pi and 1-Wire

 There are three primary ways to interface to the 1-Wire protocol devices on the Raspberry Pi:

-2. DS9490R USB Busmaster interface: This is used in a commercial 1-Wire reader supplied by Maxim (there are third-party copies too) and will function on most desktop and laptop systems as well as the Raspberry Pi.
+2. DS9490R USB Busmaster interface: The tool in question is often utilized in a commercial 1-wire reader provided by Maxim, with third-party copies also available.
+Its functionality extends to most desktop, laptop, and Raspberry Pi systems.
 For further information on this device, go to http://datasheets.maximintegrated.com/en/ds/DS9490-DS9490R.pdf.

-3. DS2482 I2C Busmaster interface: This is used in many commercial solutions for 1-Wire.
-Typically, the boards are somewhat unique since they are built for particular microcomputer versions.
-For example, there are variants produced for the Raspberry Pi and for Arduino.
+3. DS2482 I2C Busmaster Interface: This technology is widely employed in commercial applications for 1-Wire.
+Owing to the specific nature of these boards, which are often designed for particular microcomputer platforms, you’ll typically find variations suited for distinct systems.
+For instance, there are versions tailored for the Raspberry Pi and others for Arduino.
 For further reading on these devices, go to http://www.maximintegrated.com/en/app-notes/index.mvp/id/3684.

 The following image shows the 1-Wire board with an RJ11 connector for the 1-Wire bus and the buffered 5V I2C connector pins shown next to it: